 Lack of Trust

-"When a person has difficulty being honest with himself or herself, it may be hard for them to be honest with you," notes Brenner.
-She goes on to say that it may be a learned way or habit of coping rather than calculated and malicious, and yet it is still a red flag regardless of the intention.
-"A person who holds himself or herself unaccountable for their actions lacks integrity and lacks respect for their partner," she asserts.
+Take note of a person who has difficulty being honest with you.
+Though the dishonesty could be a learned way or habit of coping rather than calculated and malicious, it's still a major red flag.
+"A person who holds himself or herself unaccountable for their actions lacks integrity and lacks respect for their partner," Brenner asserts.

 Your Friends and Family Don't Approve